 Readiness Action Plan

-The Readiness Action Plan (RAP) is a comprehensive package of assurance and adaptation measures that are part of the baseline of the Alliance’s deterrence and defence posture.
-Agreed at the 2014 Wales Summit, the RAP was an essential driver of NATO’s military adaptation to the evolving security environment, and it launched the most significant reinforcement of NATO's collective defence since the end of the Cold War.
+The Readiness Action Plan (RAP) was a comprehensive package of assurance and adaptation measures that was agreed in 2014 and became part of the overall baseline of the Alliance’s deterrence and defence posture as of 2016.
+The RAP was an essential driver of NATO’s military adaptation to the evolving security environment following Russia’s illegal and illegitimate annexation of Crimea in 2014, and it launched the most significant reinforcement of NATO's collective defence since the end of the Cold War.
 At the 2016 Warsaw Summit, Allied Leaders welcomed its implementation and agreed additional measures to strengthen NATO’s deterrence and defence posture.
+In 2020, Allies built upon the RAP by adopting the Concept for Deterrence and Defence of the Euro-Atlantic Area (DDA), which set NATO’s military posture and guided its further adaptation.

 Polish soldiers from the NATO Response Force (NRF) stand ready to begin a live-fire exercise alongside French and Romanian troops at the NATO multinational battlegroup in Romania.
 The NRF was enhanced under the Readiness Action Plan.

-• Due to the changed security environment in the Euro-Atlantic area since 2014, the RAP includes assurance measures for NATO Allies in Central and Eastern Europe to reassure their populations, deter potential aggression and reinforce their defence.
+• The Readiness Action Plan was launched at the NATO Summit in Wales in September 2014, which took place after Russia’s illegal and illegitimate annexation of Crimea in March 2014.
+Responding to the changed security environment in the Euro-Atlantic area, the RAP included assurance measures for NATO Allies in Central and Eastern Europe to reassure their populations, deter potential aggression and reinforce their defence.

-• Assurance measures comprise a series of land, sea and air activities in, on and around the eastern part of Alliance territory, which are reinforced by exercises focused on collective defence and crisis management.
+• Assurance measures under the RAP comprised a series of land, sea and air activities in, on and around the eastern part of Alliance territory, reinforced by exercises focused on collective defence and crisis management.

 • To facilitate readiness and the rapid deployment of forces, the RAP also led to the creation of eight NATO Force Integration Units (NFIUs) – which are small headquarters – in Central and Eastern Europe.
 Headquarters for the Multinational Corps Northeast in Szczecin, Poland and the Multinational Division Southeast in Bucharest, Romania were also established.
 In addition, a standing joint logistics support group headquarters was set up.